alex-bellon/wikipedia/README.md

 - [Polar bear jail](https://en.wikipedia.org/wiki/Polar_bear_jail) - a special building in Churchill, Manitoba where polar bears that are considered troublesome or dangerous are isolated before they can be relocated.
 - [Sleeve garter](https://en.wikipedia.org/wiki/Sleeve_garter) - a garter worn on the sleeve of a shirt.
 It came into wide use, especially in the USA, in the latter half of the 19th century when men's ready-made shirts came in a single (extra long) sleeve length.
 Sleeve garters allow men to customize sleeve lengths and keep their cuffs from becoming soiled while working or at the correct length when worn under a jacket.
 - [Smoot](https://en.wikipedia.org/wiki/Smoot) - a nonstandard, humorous unit of length created as part of an MIT fraternity prank.
 It is named after Oliver R. Smoot, a fraternity pledge to Lambda Chi Alpha, who in October 1958 lay down repeatedly on the Harvard Bridge (between Boston and Cambridge, Massachusetts) so that his fraternity brothers could use his height to measure the length of the bridge.
+- [Sponson](https://en.wikipedia.org/wiki/Sponson) - projections extending from the sides of land vehicles, aircraft or watercraft to provide protection, stability, storage locations, mounting points for weapons or other devices, or equipment housing.
 - [Test Card F](https://en.wikipedia.org/wiki/Test_Card_F) - a test card that was created by the BBC and used on television in the United Kingdom and in countries elsewhere in the world for more than four decades.
 It was the first to be transmitted in colour in the UK and the first to feature a person, and has become an iconic British image regularly subject to parody.
 - [The Letters of Utrecht](https://en.wikipedia.org/wiki/The_Letters_of_Utrecht) - form an endless poem in the stones of a street in the center of the Dutch city of Utrecht.
 - [Torpedo juice](https://en.wikipedia.org/wiki/Torpedo_juice) - slang for an alcoholic beverage, first mixed in World War II, made from pineapple juice and the 180-proof grain alcohol fuel used in United States Navy torpedo motors.
 Various poisonous additives were mixed into the fuel alcohol by Navy authorities to render the alcohol undrinkable, and various methods were employed by the U.S. sailors to separate the alcohol from the poison.
 - [Trencher](https://en.wikipedia.org/wiki/Trencher_(tableware)) - a type of tableware, commonly used in medieval cuisine.
 A trencher was originally a flat round of (usually stale) bread used as a plate, upon which the food could be placed to eat.
 - [United Nationa laissez-passer](https://en.wikipedia.org/wiki/United_Nations_laissez-passer) - The UNLP is a valid travel document, which can be used like a national passport (in connection with travel on official missions only).
+- [Universal nut sheller](https://en.wikipedia.org/wiki/Universal_nut_sheller) - a simple hand-operated machine capable of shelling up to 57 kilograms (126 lb) of raw, sun-dried peanuts per hour.
+It requires less than $10 USD in materials to make, and is made of concrete poured into two simple fibreglass molds, some metal parts, one wrench, and any piece of rock or wood that can serve as a hammer.

 ### Food
 - [99 Flake](https://en.wikipedia.org/wiki/99_Flake) - A 99 Flake can refer to any of three possible items: an ice cream cone with a Cadbury Flake inserted in it; the Cadbury-produced Flake bar itself specially made for insertion into an ice cream cone; or a wrapped ice cream cone product marketed by Cadbury.